billbuchanan/csn09112/week03_ns/labs/README.md

 # commit
 ```

-Now setup your Windows host with 172.16.y.7 with a default gateway of 172.16.y.254.
+Now setup your Ubuntu host with 10.10.x.7 with a default gateway of 10.10.x.254, and the Windows 7 host with 10.10.y.7 with a default gateway of 10.10.y.254.
+Note, on Kali and Ubuntu, you need to edit /etc/resolv.conf and add a nameserver of 10.221.3.254.

-From Ubuntu, can you ping the local network, the Windows host, the firewall ports and 8.8.8.8?
+From Kali, can you ping the local host, the Ubuntu host, the Windows host, the firewall ports, 8.8.8.8 and google.com?
 [Yes][No]

-From Windows, can you ping the local network, the Windows host, the firewall ports and 8.8.8.8?
+From Windows, can you ping the local host, the Ubuntu host, the Kali host, the Windows host, the firewall ports, 8.8.8.8 and google.com?
 [Yes][No]

-From Ubuntu and Windows, can you access Google.com from a browser [Yes][No]
+From Ubuntu, Kali and Windows, can you access google.com from a browser [Yes][No]

 Is everything working on your network?
 [Yes][No]

 Now nmap from the Ubuntu host to the Windows host.
 Which ports are accessible:

+[ftp, ssh, http, https]

 Now nmap from the Windows host to the Ubuntu host.
 Which ports are accessible:

+[ftp, ssh, http, https, rpcbind, vnc]